- Outfit photo at 40 below is a Must-have-done

 Don’t get excited yet (or disgusted by the idea of an over 50 years old woman posing in a bikini).
 We could not take the photo and this post tells you why.
 The post will give you a glimpse on the very unique mentality of the people in Fairbanks.
 No matter whether they are there due to an assignment (e.g. military), for an adventure (e.g. interns), education (e.g. students), on vacation, to escape (e.g. after a nasty divorce or breakup of an abusive relationship), since birth or because they like the community, it is finally cold enough for them.
 Fairbanksans greet each other withI hope it is cold enough for you today. #Alaska Click To Tweet

-When it gets below -40F, the short-term and long-term residents as well as visitors have document it.
-They all want to have their photo taken at the temperature display at the University of Alaska Fairbanks campus, i.e. the place that made national news years ago.
-The documentation however differs among short-term residents (including visitors) and long-term residents.
+When it gets below -40F, the short-term and long-term residents as well as visitors have to document it.
+They all want to have their photo taken at the temperature display that views them at Alaska’s first university, i.e. the place that made national news years ago.
+The documentation, however, differs among short-term residents (including visitors) and long-term residents.

 The former group bundles up like it were -60F (-51.1oC).
 They literally look like dumplings.
 Due to the multiple layers and the high insulation they provide, they take a lot of time for their photos.
 They do single photos as well as group photos until the battery of their camera gets too cold too permit taking another photo.